Gabegi/ApiPerformanceComparison_Controller_MinimalAPI_FastEndpoint/README.md

 The consumer explicitly expects deferred execution.

 For benchmarking your APIs fairly → always materialize with .ToList() so you’re measuring framework throughput, not the quirks of System.Text.Json + lazy iterators.

+# 3. Serialization cost with large payloads

+Minimal API has no automatic [ApiController] optimizations (like ProblemDetails or smart JSON options).
+Out of the box:

+Controller templates enable System.Text.Json source generators in .NET 8/9.

+Minimal API doesn’t, unless you configure it.

+✅ Fix: Add optimized JSON settings:

+builder.Services.ConfigureHttpJsonOptions(options =>
+{
+    options.SerializerOptions.TypeInfoResolverChain.Insert(0, AppJsonSerializerContext.Default);
+});

+# 4. Pipeline differences

+Minimal API doesn’t add filters, formatters, or MVC abstractions — which is why you’d expect it to be faster.

+But in real-world benchmarks, the cost of serialization + data structure access dominates, making Minimal API look worse if those aren’t optimized.